fsmoothy/fsmoothy/README.md

 ```

 `states` property is a fabric function that returns an object with nested state machines.
 It's called only once on initialization.

+You're also able to remove child state using `removeState` method.

 ### Lifecycle